The structure of the double discriminant: Main result: factorization of the double discriminant

 \begin{theorem} We have a factorization

 in $\QQ[a_1,\ldots, a_n]$, where $A_{n,0}=\disc(f')$, and

 where $s_1,\ldots,s_{n-1}$ are the roots of $f'$. \end{theorem}

-\begin{remark} This verifies Theorem \ref{thm:DDn0_fzn_intro}, that is, Conjecture \ref{conj:DDnk_fzn_intro} in the case $k = 0$.
+\begin{remark} This verifies Theorem \ref{thm:DD_fzn_intro} in the case $k = 0$.
 By Gauss's lemma for polynomials, this factorization lifts to $\ZZ[a_1,\ldots,a_n]$ after possible rescaling, as $A_{n,0}$ may be divisible by an integer greater than $1$ and $B_{n,0}$ may have non-integer coefficients. \end{remark}